Snicoalot/DSOR651-AlgorithmProject/README.md

 ## Benchmark Results
-Win metric only: Made mistakes after the second move Tie metric only: Only made mistakes
+Win metric only: Made mistakes after the second move

+Tie metric only: Only made mistakes

 Combination of Win and Tie metrics: Devious weapon, ties every game.

+Because the algorithm is inherently stochastic, it is difficult to get a baseline to compare it to.
+It would be more interesting if, now that it has been successfully adapted to tic tac toe, it could be generalized to play other games like checkers, chess, or Go.

 ## Lessons Learned
 My implementation of MCTS is flawed.
 When determining which course of action to take, the algorithm only looks at the number of random simulations that resulted in a win to determine where to play next.
 In reality, tic tac toe is an easy enough game that any sufficiently intelligent player should be able to end every game in a tie.
 Thus, the algorithm makes decisions in the moment without considering that its human opponent will block it if it gets too close to winning.